RadunTheSniffer/Tiktok-Chrome-Extension-Data-Scraper/README.md

 # TikTok Scraper Extension

 ## Overview
 The TikTok Scraper Extension is a Chrome extension designed to scrape TikTok data based on user input.
-It allows users to enter a TikTok username and the number of posts they want to scrape, and then displays the scraped data in a new tab.
+It allows users to enter a TikTok query or topic and the number of posts they want to scrape, and then displays the scraped data in a new tab.

 ## Features
 - Scrape TikTok data by username.